 25 Helpful Journaling for Anxiety Prompts

-Introduction: Journaling can be a powerful tool for managing anxiety.
-Here are 25 prompts to help you explore your thoughts and emotions.
+If you’re looking for creative ways to enhance your anxiety journaling, here are 25 prompts to help you explore your thoughts and emotions.

 1. Describe your anxiety symptoms and how they make you feel.